 The five main causes of maternal death are haemorrhage, infection, unsafe abortion, eclampsia and obstructed labour.
 Tragically, almost all of these deaths are preventable or treatable with the right care and support.

 For women in much of the world, pregnancy and giving birth are life threatening events.
-Around 285,000 women die each year from carrying or giving birth to a child.
+Every day, approximately 830 women die from preventable causes related to pregnancy and childbirth.
 And many more suffer pregnancy-related health problems, which can have a devastating effect on their health, family and income.

 We are working to deliver life-saving services to the women who need them most; women who would otherwise have no choice but to give birth without properly skilled attendants or emergency obstetric care.
 Our teams take our services to even the most remote, impoverished, hostile and politically unstable areas, doing whatever it takes to reach the women who need us.